Mihirgupta25/stocks-analyzer/README.md

 A comprehensive web application for analyzing S&P 500 stocks and creating diversified portfolios with growth projections.

+**⚠️ Note: A Google account is required to use this application.**

 ## Features

+### 🔐 Authentication
+- **Google OAuth 2.0 Integration**: Secure login using your Google account
+- **No Registration Required**: Simply sign in with your existing Google credentials
+- **Session Management**: Automatic login persistence during your session

 ### 📊 Stock Analysis
 - Analyzes S&P 500 stocks using three key financial ratios: